waifufiaw/oms/README.md

 #onemachineshow
 #Right now I'm using this to host the blog's template code
-#If I get better at this, I'll manage the custom css/js scripts from here.
+#Hopefully, I'll be suing this branch to update/tweak the main branch files